MicrosoftDocs/architecture-center/docs/example-scenario/iot/cloud-application-signaling.md

 This guide outlines a way for clients like web pages or mobile apps to receive updates from devices in real time.
 With the signaling pattern that this guide presents, cloud apps no longer submit HTTP requests for up-to-date information.
 Instead, Azure SignalR Service pushes content to connected clients as soon as it's available.

-As an example, a retailer might display the total number of customers in a store on a digital sign in real time.
+As an example, a retailer might have a digital sign that displays the current number of customers in a store.
 With this guide's solution, the sign doesn't have to request the latest customer count from data storage.
 Instead, the system feeds that information to the sign as soon as the total changes.

 ## Potential use cases

 Besides the retail industry, other areas can also benefit from this solution:

 - Any scenario that pushes data from servers to clients in real time for use in visualizations and applications.
-- Rich and highly-interactive applications like maps and customized user interfaces that numerous clients use.
+- Rich and highly interactive applications like maps and customized user interfaces that many clients use.

 Specific examples that provide real-time data updates include: